Journalists typically have 2 basic questions. Learn how to answer them for media success

 Hire a public relations firm to help you.
 Generating buzz through an email pitch takes timing, talent and patience.
 With help from a PR firm, you can accomplish your media relations goals faster.

 There is lots of competition for media attention, and at Axia Public Relations, we work to make your company stand out above the rest.
 We will help you craft your email pitches to strengthen your credibility and earn positive news coverage.
-To find out more, contact us or download our free e-book Learn Media Relations from the Media.
+To find out more, contact us or download our e-book Learn Media Relations from the Media.

 Lisa Goldsberry is a senior blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.